Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 Sometimes I think that having a historical scope that wide can make the present too deterministic.

-what i see having happened
+what I see having happened

 is

-we the coalition i am in the things i believe in
+we, the coalition I am in, the things I believe in,

-lost ground and people determinedly work to make that so charlotte kirk worked to make that so successfully right i think that when he began going college campuses and putting out a sign at a table, what he was eventually going to build was not obvious, right?
+I think that when he began going to college campuses and putting out a sign at a table, what he was eventually going to build was not obvious, right?
+I think he worked.

 And

-I think that from when in 2016, we lost to Donald Trump the first time, very narrowly, won the popular vote, right?
+I think that from when in 2016 we lost to Donald Trump the first time, very narrowly, won the popular vote, right?

 And then in 2020, we almost lost to him and began seeing we were losing a bunch of voters we thought we were fighting for, right?
+Losing more working class voters, losing non-white voters, right?

 Something was changing, but we won, so okay.